wp-plugins/wp-days-ago/readme.txt

 Version 3.0.0 is a complete rewrite of the plugin.
 Functions from version 2.x are still available to ensure backwards compatibility and will continue to work as they used to, but bugs will not be fixed and no new features will be added.
 It's highly recommended that you start to use the _v3 methods described in the installation instructions if you upgrade from version 2 or an even earlier version.

 == Changelog ==

+= 3.2 =
+* New feature: The plugin can now also be used to show posts/pages modified dates, and comments published dates.

 = 3.1.5 =
 * Added Ukranian translation (thanks to [Alexander Avramenko](http://twitter.com/avramch)).